Sterophonick/atapi.space/blog/gigatron.md

 <img src="..\images\blog\gigatron\gigatron-2.png"><br/>
 <p>And port_outx() is tied to the outx register of the CPU through this simple line in the machine configuration:</P>
 <img src="..\images\blog\gigatron\gigatron-3.png"><br/>
-<p>As you can see, the upper 4 bits of register outx are responsible for controlling what sound sample is currently playing.</p>
+<p>As you can see, the upper 4 bits of register outx are responsible for controlling what sound sample is currently playing.
+The lower 4 bits are for controlling the LEDs on the machine.</p>
 <br/>
 <h2 style="font-size:28pt">Video</h2>
 <img src="..\images\blog\gigatron\gigatron-4.png"><br/>